ga4gh/vrs/docs/source/terms_and_model.rst

 Sequence
 ########

-**Biological Definition**

 A contiguous, linear polymer of nucleic acid or amino acid residues.

 **Computational Definition**

-A character string of :ref:`Residues <Residue>` that represents a biological sequence using the conventional sequence order (5'-to-3' for nucleic acid sequences, and amino-to-carboxyl for amino acid sequences).
+A character string representing :ref:`Residues <Residue>` using the conventional sequence order (5'-to-3' for nucleic acid sequences, and amino-to-carboxyl for amino acid sequences).
 IUPAC ambiguity codes are permitted in Sequences.

 **Information Model**